Jeetendra-Shakya/TFOD-Object-detection-Mask-no-Mask-fasterRCNN/README.md

 https://drive.google.com/drive/folders/1IbOCA2svE7diikq1DzIl1RIB2hUQlZKm?usp=sharing

-If you have camera in your system it will detect those too
+If you have camera in your system it will be able to detect many person with Mask and no Mask